-A concise guide to some of the most common vision problems treated at EYES on MAiN in Bozeman
+A concise guide to some of the most common vision problems treated at Eyes on Main.

 Astigmatism is an uneven or irregular curvature of the cornea or lens, which results in blurred or distorted vision.
 Other symptoms of astigmatism include the need to squint, eye strain from squinting, headaches and eye fatigue.

 Most people have some degree of astigmatism, which is usually present at birth and is believed to be hereditary.
 In minor cases, treatment may not be required but is certainly beneficial.
 Moderate to severe astigmatism can be treated with corrective eyewear or LASIK surgery.

 Farsightedness, medically known as hyperopia, refers to vision that is good at a distance but impaired at close range.
 Farsightedness occurs when the eye is shorter than normal, as measured from front to back, or when the cornea, or surface of the eye, has too little curvature.
 This reduces the distance between the cornea and retina, causing light to converge behind the retina, rather than on it.